-The use of M-Rays is an innovative alternative to applying conventional radioactive and nuclear measurement technologies.
+Even more than other Marveloc technologies and machine-vision technologies, the use of M-Rays is an innovative alternative to applying conventional radioactive and nuclear measurement technologies.
 These conventional technologies require emission licenses since they typically use nuclear isotopes or high-voltage (>5kV) X-Ray tubes.
-They are not compatible with humans and the environment and governments therefore implement aggressive regulations or in some cases fase-out policies.
+They are not compatible with humans and the environment and governments therefore implement aggressive regulations or in some cases phase-out policies.
+Marveloc sensing technologies comprise of M-Ray (electro-magnetic), L-Ray (laser), C-Ray (capacitive) and U-Ray (ultrasound).

 In the industry there are two common types of radiation based measurement concepts: